LQXshane/project-kumato/README.md

 ## The Stack, Explained

-The application framework handles (a lightweight) smart contract development and a containerized web ap.
+The application framework handles (a lightweight) smart contract development and a containerized web application.
 It also connects to a python service that is the core of NFT artwork.

 ### Smart Contract [Readme](/react-app/truffle/README.md)